Facing Drug Distribution Or Manufacturing Charges?

-Under N.J.S.CA.
-2C:35-5, New Jersey state law prohibits the unlawful manufacture, distribution, sale, or dispensation of medication and controlled dangerous substances.
+New Jersey state law prohibits the unlawful manufacture, distribution, sale or dispensation of medication and controlled dangerous substances.
 It is also illegal to be caught in possession of controlled substances with the intent to distribute them to others.
-What degree someone will be charged with in regards to drug distributions depends on the substance and the amount involved in the specific case.
-Under these factors, one will be charged with either a first, second, third, or fourth degree criminal charge for distribution or intent to distribute.
+What degree someone will be charged with in regard to drug distributions depends on the substance and the amount involved in the specific case.
+Under these factors, one will be charged with either a first-, second-, third- or fourth-degree criminal charge for distribution or intent to distribute.

-Important key terms you need to know as defined in section 2C:35-2 of the New Jersey Statutes:
+Important key terms you need to know as defined in the law include:

-- “Dispense” means to deliver a controlled dangerous substance (CBS) to a final user or research subject by anyone other than a licensed practitioner, including the prescribing, administering, packaging, labeling, or compounding necessary to prepare the substance for said delivery.
+- “Dispense” means to deliver a controlled dangerous substance (CDS) to a final user or research subject by anyone other than a licensed practitioner, including the prescribing, administering, packaging, labeling or compounding necessary to prepare the substance for said delivery.

 - “Distribute” means to deliver other than by administering or dispensing a controlled dangerous substance or controlled substance analog.